Ireland Finds U.S. Tourists During Pandemic May Be Trouble. But So Is Their Absence

 Anecdotes like that led chef J.P.
 McMahon in Galway to announce his restaurants would require international customers to provide their date of entry into Ireland to show they weren't breaking quarantine by dining there.

 Americans have long made up much of his clientele.
-Now he gets "hate email" for serving them, McMahon wrote in The Irish Times last month.
+Now one of his restaurants gets "hate email" for serving them, McMahon wrote in The Irish Times last month.

 "I never thought I'd see the day where I would be in the position, as a chef and restauranteur, to consider refusing Americans, or other foreigners, entry into my restaurants," he wrote.
 "But this is what some in our industry are now calling for.
 On the door of one restaurant I have read the words: 'No British or American Tourists.'
 Is this the new normal?"